rlondner/mongodb-3.6-hols/json-schemas/HOL-PART2.md

                         d:
                         {
                         bsonType: ["int", "double"],
-                        pattern: "\d",
                         minimum: 0,
                         maximum: 100,
                         exclusiveMaximum: true,
-                          description: "'d' is a string that matches pattern, or a number in [0, 100) and is required" }
+                          description: "'d' is an integer or a double in [0, 100) and is required" }
                 ,
                 e: {